 - 1. Much of what you learn will be assimilated via discussion and feedback on your work from me and your peers, in both lecture and tutorial.
 Therefore, attendance and participation are absolutely crucial in both lecture and tutorial.
 You must participate in discussions, as well as the presentation of your exercises and projects.
 For most of the course, you will be bringing your work to tutorials on a USB flash drive for evaluation and discussion, and for this reason your attendance in tutorials is all the more essential.
 Failure to attend tutorials will lead to you not receiving credit for your homework.
 Do not take this course if you cannot commit to attending the tutorials. - 2.
 Midterm project: composition of a work of musique concrète, with a duration of 2-3 minutes.
 In certain instances this midterm project can also be developed into your final project (this will be decided on a case-by-case basis). - 3.
-Final project: A fixed media work in any style which we will explore in detail as the course progresses.
-Attendance at final concert in CYT-LTL on Monday November 29, at 6:00PM (L1) or 8:00PM (L2) is mandatory.
-Do not take the course if you can't attend. - 4.
-Report on an electronic music recording or live electroacoustic music concert.
-Depending on the situation of the pandemic, you will be required to do one of the following: - a) listen to one, full length album, or circumstances permitting attend one professional live concert featuring electronic music, and write a two page, double-spaced report on piece or part of a piece performed.
-I will provide you with options and suggestions for recordings to listen to, and more detailed guidelines for writing about them.
-As the situation evolves, I may provide suggestions for live events to attend.
+Final project: A fixed media work, in any style, of 3-4 minutes.
+We will explore the assignment in detail as the course progresses.
+Attendance at final concert in CYT-LTL on Tuesday, May 10, at 6:00PM (L1) or 8:00PM (L2) is mandatory.
+Do not take the course if you can't attend this concert. - 4.
+A) Mandatory attendance of three events of the Cosmopolis Festival scheduled for this spring.
+Two of these must be concerts including one which will feature live electroacoustic music on April 7 at 19:00 in Shaw Auditorium. - B) Following the electroacoustic event, you will write a two page, double-spaced report on the concert.
+More detailed guidelines for the writing assignment will be provided as the event approaches.
+Depending on the situation of the pandemic, these two requirements will possibly be replaced by one in which you listen to a full length album or live concert recording, and write your report on a piece or part of a piece performed.